trafnex/qoe-live/README.md

 ## Code Usage

 All scripts take two positional arguments: a path to the dataset root (`input_dir`) and a CSV file to save results to (`output_csv`).
-The script for rebuffering ratio takes a third optional positional argument, the session duration in segments (`duration`, default 60.0).
+The script for rebuffering ratio takes a third optional positional argument, the session duration in seconds (`duration`, default 60.0).
 The time spent rebuffering is divided by this value to calculate the rebuffering ratio.

 The output is a CSV file with the following columns:
  - Mean utility: ['Path', 'Mean Utility']